jonathjd/jonathjd/README.md

 Bioinformatician
 --------------------------

-Currently, I am a Bioinformatics Analyst working on analyzing high-throughput proteomics data by day, and I lecture courses in excercise science by night.
+Currently, I am a Data Scientist working on analyzing high-throughput proteomics data by day, and I lecture courses in excercise science by night.
 My formal education is in biology and human physiology, but I enjoy building web applications and learning math as well.
 Feel free to contact me to collaborate on a project or with potential business opportunities.

 * 🌍  I'm based in Washington State
 * ✉️  You can contact me at [jon.dickinson17@gmail.com](mailto:jon.dickinson17@gmail.com)